-Covid-19 coronavirus: McDonalds' level 3 plans in breach of rules, union says
+Covid 19 coronavirus: McDonalds' level 3 plans in breach of rules, union says

 "Just because they already have a drive-through area, doesn't mean they don't have to take the extra measures to make that area compliant.

-"We are concerned that profit is being put ahead of safety and this will be a danger to both customers and workers."
+"We are concerned that profit is being put ahead of safety and this will be a danger to